AlexMavrSerg/SARIMAX-model-mollusc-data/README.md

 # SARIMAX model mollusc data
-A Python program to detect anomalies in data from a shellfish water pollution sensor.
+A Python program to detect anomalies in data from a mollusc water pollution sensor.